Asymptotic Preserving and Accurate scheme for Multiscale Poisson-Nernst-Planck (MPNP) system: Multiscale Poisson-Nernst-Planck (MPNP) system

-In this section, we first present the one-dimensional version of the multiscale (MPNP) model.
-We then extend the model to higher dimensions, discussing the additional complexities that arise from the geometry.
+In this section, we first present the one-dimensional version of the {Multiscale PNP model (MPNP), and then extend the procedure for higher dimensions}. {We follow the strategy proposed in \cite{astuto2023multiscale}, considering this time two additional equations: one describing the diffusion of positive ions, $c_+$, and one for the electrostatic potential $\varphi$, which couples anions and cations.
+As a result, we derive three new time-dependent boundary conditions for the system.} We then extend the model to higher dimensions, discussing the additional complexities that arise from the geometry.